odrevet/jisho-api-clone/README.md

 ## API Compatibility

 This project follows the Jisho.org API structure.
-Clients expecting Jisho's response format should

-work with this server, though many will return empty arrays until fully implemented.
+While clients expecting Jisho's response format should work with this server, here are the key differances with jisho.org api:

+* Order and search results are differant
+* Some elements like sentences will always be empty.
+* Results attriution only from jmdict.

 ## Links